rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

 influenced by the body params.
 Affected [Tornado](https://www.tornadoweb.org/en/stable/)

+    Do not trust GET request bodies
+    Cloudflare caches contents of GET request bodies, but they are not included in the cache key.
+    GET request bodies should be considered untrusted and should not modify the contents of a response.
+    If a GET body can change the contents of a response, consider bypassing cache or using a POST request.

 # Sometimes web apps gives precedence to the body parameters
 Yeah, right?
 Super weird.
 This can lead to the Cache proxy caching a resource identified by the body params instead of the query params,